hpssjellis/ai-q/README.md

 ## What to do?

 This part will change as teachers and schools try different methods.

-I will try to teach my students to use their screen time for learning and to understand that leisure time is for when you have finished learning / work and want some casual low brain activity to relax, while realizing that their are other ways to relax as well as screen time.
+I will try to teach my students to use their screen time and AI for learning and to understand that leisure time is for when you have finished learning / work and want some casual low brain activity to relax, while realizing that their are other ways to relax as well as screen time.
 (Wish me luck)